Chocolate Rum Balls

 Instructions

-• Place Nilla wafers in a food processor and pulse fine like flour
+• Place Nilla wafers in a food processor and pulse fine like flour.
+Transfer to a large mixing bowl.

-• Add cocoa powder, walnuts and sugar and mix
+• Add cocoa powder, walnuts, and sugar, and mix with a spatula or whisk.

-• Get a jelly roll pan and add coconut and cocoa mix in separate small bowls
+• Add coconut and cocoa mix in separate small bowls.
+Also, get a jelly roll pan.

-• Grab a small amount of dough and roll it between your palms into 1 inch balls
+• Grab a small amount of dough and roll it between your palms into 1-inch balls.
+Or use a small cookie scoop.

 See all my favorite tools and gift ideas at my Amazon Store page!Check out Elaine’s Amazon Store!